VT Markets vs ATFX Comparison

 How do VT Markets and ATFX differ in terms of minimum deposit?
 What about average spreads and funding options?

-VT Markets requires a minimum deposit of $200, while ATFX requires a minimum deposit of $500.
-From our testing we found VT Markets offers spreads of 1.2 (September 2021), while ATFX offers spreads of -1.
-Both VT Markets and ATFX offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits., neither have PayPal (Deposit/Withdraw)
+VT Markets requires a minimum deposit of $100, while ATFX requires a minimum deposit of $500.
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both VT Markets and ATFX offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits.
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, VT Markets or ATFX?
+Which broker offers more tradeable asset classes, VT Markets or ATFX?

 Can I trade cryptocurrency with VT Markets or ATFX?